npolgado/Oversteer/README.md

 - **Drift**: Slide your car to build combos and score multipliers
 - **Encircle**: Your car leaves a trail — form a closed loop around enemies to kill them
 - **Near-miss**: Graze enemies and hazards while drifting for bonus points
-- **Upgrades**: Choose from 17 upgrades between waves to customize your build
+- **Upgrades**: Choose from 26 upgrades between waves to customize your build
-- **Enemies**: 4 types with distinct behaviors — chasers, interceptors, drifters, and armored elites
+- **Enemies**: 7 types with distinct behaviors — Chaser, Interceptor, Drifter, Blocker, Flanker, Bomber, and armored Elite

 ## Controls